Data visualisations pique readers’ interest and engage their visuospatial mind.

 Choosing the best graph for your data

 Graphs are the most common and recognisable way to visualise data.
 When you choose the right graph, your readers will easily and accurately understand what your data show.
-Download our factsheet: What type of graph is best for my data?
-[994KB] of this information.
+Download our factsheet: What type of graph is best for my data? .

 - Order bars by size to emphasise differences.